Richardbnk/Kafka_Streamer/README.md

 To create a topic, use the create_topic function defined in the following script:
 [tools/kafka_tools.py](tools/kafka_tools.py)

-## 4. Create a Consumer for the messages
+## 4. Create a Consumer to receive messages
 A Kafka consumer listens for messages sent to a specific topic and processes them accordingly.

 Example Kafka Consumer:
 [streaming/kafka_consumer.py](streaming/kafka_consumer.py)

-## 5. Create a Kafka Producer
+## 5. Create a Producer to send messages
 A Kafka producer is responsible for sending messages to a specific topic.
 The producer is created using the confluent-kafka Python library.

 Example Kafka Producer: